awslabs/landing-zone-accelerator-on-aws/reference/sample-configurations/aws-best-practices-education/README.md

 The education industry is highly regulated.
 The LZA for Education provides additional guardrails to help mitigate against the threats faced by education customers.
 The LZA for Education is not meant to be feature complete for fully compliant, but rather is intended to help accelerate cloud migrations and cloud refactoring efforts by organizations serving the education industry.
 While much effort has been made to reduce the effort required to manually build a production-ready infrastructure, you will still need to tailor it to your unique business needs.

-This solution includes controls from frameworks in various geographies, including `NIST 800-53`, `ITAR`, `NIST 800-171`, and `CMMC`.
+This solution includes controls from frameworks in various geographies, including `NIST 800-53`, `NIST 800-171`, `ITAR`, `ACSC Essential 8`, `ACSC ISM`, and `CMMC`.
 If you are deploying the Landing Zone Accelerator on AWS for Education solution, please consult with your AWS team to understand controls to meet your requirements.

 >**Note**: Some compliance requirements may need to be met using AWS GovCloud Regions, such as ITAR.